vipickering/vincentp/_posts/2013-11-20-a-smarter-jekyll-workflow.md

 layout: post
 title: "A Smarter Jekyll Workflow"
 date: 2013-11-20 00:00:01 +/-GMT
-replyUrl: ""
-replyName: ""
 meta:  A process to work quickly and easily with Jekyll.
 summary:  Trying to work better with Jekyll
 category: "Articles"
 modified :